rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

  we inevitably fall into a
  meaning crisis.
-And without a functioning money, we inevitably fall into servitude and debt.
+And without a functioning money, we inevitably fall into servitude and debt, and eventually into starvation.
 We cannot escape the very human need for money.